 Year-to-Year | No statute |

-If a Hawaii tenant terminates a lease early, then they may be liable to pay the rest of the lease remainder.
+If a Hawaii tenant terminates a lease early, then they may be liable to pay the rest of the lease.
 Hawaii landlords are legally obligated to facilitate the re-rental process.

 Housing Discrimination in Hawaii

-Protected groups.
-The Fair Housing Act prevents discrimination in housing on the basis of race, color, national origin, familial status, sex, or disability.
-These rules do not apply to owner-occupied homes or homes operated by religious organizations.
-State law also adds discrimination protection for individuals based on marital status, age, HIV status, sexual orientation, and gender identity.
+Protected Groups: The Federal Fair Housing Act prohibits discrimination in housing on the basis of race, color, national origin, familial status, sex (including gender identity and sexual orientation), or disability.
+These rules do not apply to some owner-occupied homes or homes operated by religious organizations.
+State law also adds discrimination protection for individuals based on marital status, source of income, age, and HIV status.

-Discriminatory acts & penalties.
-The Hawaii Civil rights Commission handles cases relating to housing discrimination.
-The following behaviors may be interpreted as discriminatory when directed at a member of a protected group.
+Discriminatory Acts and Penalties: The Hawaii Civil Rights Commission handles cases relating to housing discrimination.
+The following behaviors may be interpreted as discriminatory when directed at a member of a protected group:

 - Refusing to rent or sell on a bona fide offer